Supportive, non-judgemental, force-free dog trainer

 Me and my dog Hattie (a wirehaired vizsla) doing a high-ten.

-Immersion in the world of dogs
+Your guide to the world of dogs

 Me and my dog Hattie (a wirehaired vizsla).
 I'm sitting on a log holding my level 3 diploma certificate.
 Hattie is next to me with her feet up on the log.